Training your dog starts with knowing the most important basic behaviors to teach him. Here’s why “stay”, “come”, “leave it” and “heel” top the list.

 When training your dog, how do you know the most important things to teach him?
-This two-part article will look at the top four basic behaviors every dog should know – stay, come, leave it, and heel – and why they’re so crucial.
+This article will look at the top four basic behaviors every dog should know – stay, come, leave it, and heel – and why they’re so crucial.

 Sounds straightforward, doesn’t it?
 Easy-peasy.
 But as with everything else in life, things aren’t always as simple they seem, which is partly what this article is all about.
 Words mean different things to different people, and to their dogs.
 For example, you’ll notice I use the word “behaviors”, not “commands”.
 Because of my background, the word “command” implies some kind of tyrannical dictator issuing an edict with a clear understanding that, if the edict isn’t followed, dire consequences will ensue!